Coding Bootcamp vs. Computer Science Degree: Which is Better?

 You Don’t Want Hundreds of Thousands of $$$ in Debt

 If student loans scare the h*ll out of you, then a coding bootcamp is probably the best way to go.
-With flexible payment options out there, such as deferred tuition programs, you’re likely to make a lot more money (and keep it!) faster with a coding bootcamp, rather than a 4-year computer science degree.
+With flexible payment options out there, such as deferred tuition, you’re likely to make a lot more money (and keep it!) faster with a coding bootcamp, rather than a 4-year computer science degree.

 Coding Bootcamp vs. Computer Science Degree - Rithm School